jbartz93/CS-431/README.md

 ##Live Site Info

 Everything pushed to this repo is automagically deployed on our Heroku instance.
-It should be live within 30 seconds of pushing to github.
+It should be live within 30 seconds of pushing to Github.

 You can find the live site at: http://cs431jjs.herokuapp.com/